cole007/mudstone/GUIDE.md

 ## Debugging

 #### Tasks

+Does each task have a corresponding function, with the same name (see above)

 `yarn install` to make sure you have the latest dependencies

 If you can't see where the task is crashing try commenting each of the task objects `(gulp/task.config.js)`